Links on Android Authority may earn us a commission. Learn more.

 There are several key things to recognize about Apple’s CPU cores.

 Third, Apple’s CPUs are big and in this game, big means expensive.
-According to a 2016 report by the Linley Group, the Hurricane cores in the Apple A10 are “about twice the size of other high-end mobile CPUs”.
-Even the smaller Zephyr cores are much larger than their low-power counterparts, “nearly twice as large as Cortex-A53.”
+It is estimated that the Snapdragon 888 has around 10 billion transistors, whereas the Apple A14 has 11.8 billion transistors.
+The A15 is even bigger at 15 billion transistors.
 The key here is that Apple sells smartphones, not chips.
 As a result, it can afford to make the SoCs more expensive and recoup the money in other places, including the final retail price.

 Fourth, Apple’s CPUs have big caches.
-Silicon costs money and for some chip makers their profit margin can be found in just 0.5 mm2 of silicon saved.
-Like the third point above, Apple is able make bigger chips (in terms of silicon costs) and that includes large caches.
+Silicon costs money and for some chip makers, their profit margin can be found in just 0.5 mm2 of silicon saved.
+Like the third point above, Apple is able to make bigger chips (in terms of silicon costs) and that includes large caches.

 Fifth, and finally, Apple’s plan of making processors with wide pipelines at (initially) lower clock speeds has come to fruition.
 In very broad terms, SoC makers can either make a CPU core with a narrow pipe, but run that pipe at high clock frequencies; or use a wider pipe, but at lower clock speeds.
-Like a real world water pipe, you can either pump water at high pressure through a narrower pipe or at lower pressure through a wider pipe.
-In both cases you can theoretically achieve the same throughput.
-ARM falls squarely in the narrow pipeline camp, while Apple is in the wider pipeline camp.
-The Cortex-A75 can be clocked at a max frequency of 3 GHz on 10 nm, where as the Apple A10 is clocked at 2.34 GHz.
-We are still waiting to find out the clock speed of the A11.
+Like a real-world water pipe, you can either pump water at high pressure through a narrower pipe or at lower pressure through a wider pipe.
+In both cases, you can theoretically achieve the same throughput.
+Arms processors tend to use narrower pipes (but that has changed slightly with the Cortex-X range), while Apple is in the wider pipeline camp.

-There is no denying that Apple has a world class CPU design team that has consistently produced the best SoCs in the world over the last few years.
+There is no denying that Apple has a world-class CPU design team that has consistently produced the best SoCs in the world over the last few years.
 Apple’s success isn’t magic.
-It is a result of excellent engineering, a good lead time over its competitors, and the luxury of making SoCs with lots of silicon for one or two products at a time.
+It is a result of excellent engineering, a good lead time over its competitors, and the luxury of making SoCs with lots of silicon for a small number of products.

-We won't see a SoC from Qualcomm, Samsung or Huawei that can beat Apple's latest SoC in terms of raw CPU power, unless...
+We won't see a SoC from Qualcomm, Samsung or Mediatek that can beat Apple's latest SoC in terms of raw CPU power, unless...

-I predict that we won’t see a SoC from Qualcomm, Samsung or Huawei that can beat Apple’s latest SoC, in terms of raw CPU power unless one of the following happens:
+I predict that we won’t see a SoC from Qualcomm, Samsung or Mediatek that can beat Apple’s latest SoC, in terms of raw CPU power unless one of the following happens: